≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-Altria’s expanding margins in both the smokeable product and oral tobacco product segments make the company a solid dividend payer.
+Altria’s expanding margins in both the smokeable product and oral tobacco product segments reinforce its position as a solid dividend payer.
+Increasing margins mean the company is earning more profit for the same revenue, effectively boosting profitability.

-As the chart above shows, Altria’s smokeable segment has an OCI margin above 59%.
-However, the oral tobacco segment is even more profitable, with an OCI margin exceeding 60%.
+For example, Altria’s smokeable segment boasts an OCI margin above 59%, while the oral tobacco segment is even more impressive, with an OCI margin exceeding 60%.
+With such exceptional margins, Altria’s ability to provide consistent and safe dividends is highly likely.

 Back To Table Of Contents